hughpaud2014/DataScience/README.md

 # DataScience
 Project to demonstarte popular programming language uses from simple demos and complex data structures.

-Motivation
+Motivation:
 I wanted to demonstrate my knowledge in programming languages.

-Code style
+Code style:
 Standard coding styles were used for calrity.

 R-standard-style

-Built with
+Built with:
 Visulal Studio Code, Anaconda, R Studio

-Features
+Features:
 Simple demonstration of coding practices
 Demo use of simple data analysis